Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/1h1HBhJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Bryanlab is the name of the administrative account for this active directory domain services.
-In a proper organisational setting assuming i am to work with this platform, i am more likely to create my own administrative account that is not link with bryanlab as shown above.
-In order to creeate own administrative users account first, the admin folder that was earlier created was used as shown above.
+In a proper organisational setting assuming one is to work with this platform, an employee is more likely to create his own administrative account that is not link with bryanlab as shown above.
+In order to creeate own administrative users account first, the admin folder (organisational units) that was earlier created would be use .
 </p>
 <br />